-By appointment only and via Zoom during Fall 2020.
+By appointment and via Zoom.
 Please contact me at firstname.lastname@example.org

 Cristina Venegas is Associate Professor of Film and Media Studies where she teaches courses related to history, criticism and theory with an emphasis on Latin American film and media.
-She is the author of Digital Dilemmas: The State, the Individual and Digital Culture in Cuba (Rutgers, 2010), a Choice Book Award recipient and is co-editor of Digital Activism, Community Media, and Sustainable Communication in Latin America (Palgrave, 2020).
-Her current book project is titled Julio García Espinosa and the Imperfect Imagination which examines the global legacy of the eponymous Cuban filmmaker’s (1926-2016) theory, creative practice and cultural work.
-She is co-editor of the Media Matters book series for Rutgers University Press.
-She has curated numerous film programs and served as juror for several international film festivals and film script competitions.
-In 2004, she co-founded the highly successful Latino CineMedia Festival in Santa Barbara (until-2011) in partnership with community artists and University leaders.
+She is the author of Digital Dilemmas: The State, the Individual and Digital Culture in Cuba (Rutgers, 2010), which was selected as an Outstanding Academic Title of 2010 by Choice Review, and is co-editor of Digital Activism, Community Media, and Sustainable Communication in Latin America (Palgrave, 2020).
+Her current book project, Julio García Espinosa and the Imperfect Imagination, examines the global legacy of the eponymous Cuban filmmaker’s (1926-2016) theory, creative practice and cultural work.
+She is also co-editor of the Rutgers University Press book series Media Matters.
+She has curated numerous film programs and served as juror for several international film festivals and script competitions.
+In 2004, she co-founded the highly successful Latino CineMedia Festival in Santa Barbara in partnership with community artists and University leaders.
 Venegas also co-created a highly regarded filmmaking program for Santa Barbara high school students.